 Hailing from Waterloo, ON Mike McDonald has experience with everything from winning small online tournaments to $1,701,808 at the 2014 Aussie Millions Poker Championship in Melbourne.
 He proudly holds the title of being the youngest to win an event on the European Poker Tour with his 2007 win at the EPT German Open which brought him in over $1.3 million.
 Often referred to as Timex Mike, he was winning millions in the Epic Poker League as well as the European Poker Tour before he could even buy a beer in the United States.
 He currently sits at third on the all time Canadian money list and 40th on the global money list and is creeping up the gambling online NZ list

 Another Canadian superstar, Sam Greenwood has definitely had a great 2018 with over $4.2 million in earnings which has catapulted him to 4th on the Canadian money list and 43rd on the all-time money list.
 What makes this years winning most interesting is none of it came from WSOP or affiliated event winnings.
 European Poker Tour wins at the Monte Carlo Super High Roller for $1,853,387 and World Poker Tour Amsterdam High Roller for $1,227,792.
 Sam’s 2019 schedule seems promising as he looks to build on his exciting 2018 results by attending more events and bringing home more pots.

 Canadian Poker Talents Growing into 2019

-Maybe it’s the cold, or perhaps it’s the gambling regulations but Canada has produced some of the global poker communities most prolific and long-lasting competitors.
+Maybe it’s the cold, the prevalence of mobile Casinos Canada or perhaps it’s the gambling regulations but Canada has produced some of the global poker communities most prolific and long-lasting competitors.
 The all-time money list currently has 5 Canadian’s in the top 50 positions with this number looking to grow in the next 12 months.